nitad54448/DOE/README.md

 In the first section of the tool, you define the parameters you can control and measure.

 * **Factors**:
-    * **Factor (Unit)**: Give your factor a descriptive name (e.g., "Temperature (°C)").
+    * **Factor (Unit)**: Give your factor descriptive names (e.g., "Temperature (°C)").
     * **Min / Max**: Set the lowest and highest values you want to test for that factor.
-This defines your experimental "sandbox."
+This defines your experimental range; the values can be in units of your choice.
     * **Varying vs. Fixed Factors**: If you set the Min and Max values to be the same, the tool will treat that factor as a fixed constant and will not include it in the optimization.
 For a factor to be studied, its Min and Max values must be different.
 * **Responses**:
-    * **Number of Responses**: Select how many different outcomes you plan to measure (from 1 to 3).
+    * **Number of Responses**: Select how many different outcomes you plan to measure (max 3).
-    * **Response Name**: Give each response a clear name (e.g., "Yield (%)", "Purity", "Cost ($/kg)").
+    * **Response Name**: Give each response a clear name (e.g., "Yield (%)", "Purity", ...").

 #### **2.2.
 Choosing the Right Experimental Design**

-The tool offers several "recipes," or designs, grouped by their purpose.
+The tool offers several "methods" or designs, grouped by their purpose.
 Your choice depends on your goal.

 ##### **Screening Designs**
 *Use these when you have many factors and want to quickly identify which ones are most important.*

 * **Full Factorial Design**:
-    * **When to use it**: The most thorough screening design.
+    * The most thorough screening design.
 Use it when you have a few factors (2-4) and want to understand all main effects and their interactions.
 * **Fractional Factorial Design**:
-    * **When to use it**: The workhorse for efficient screening (3-7 factors).
+    * The workhorse for efficient screening (3-7 factors).
 It uses a fraction of the runs of a Full Factorial, saving time and resources.
 It's excellent for identifying the most important factors, assuming complex interactions are less important.
 * **Taguchi (L8) Design**:
-    * **When to use it**: An extremely efficient screening design for identifying the strongest main effects from up to 7 factors in only 8 experiments.
+    * An efficient screening design for identifying the strongest main effects in only 8 experiments.
 Use this when you need a very fast and economical screen and can assume interactions are negligible.

 ##### **Optimization Designs**
 *Use these after screening, when you know the key factors and want to find their optimal settings.*

 * **Box-Behnken Design (BBD)**:
-    * **When to use it**: An efficient design for optimization (requires at least 3 factors).
+    * An efficient design for optimization (requires at least 3 factors).
 It's a good choice if you need to avoid running experiments at extreme conditions (e.g., where both temperature and pressure are at their absolute maximum).
 * **Central Composite Design (CCD)**:
-    * **When to use it**: The most powerful and popular design for optimization.
+    * The most popular design for optimization.
 It gives a complete picture of your process, including any curvature in the response, allowing you to reliably find the "peak" of your performance.
     * **CCD Type Option (Face-Centered vs. Rotatable)**: This option fine-tunes the design.
         * **Face-Centered**: Choose this if you absolutely must stay within your defined Min/Max limits for all experiments.
         * **Rotatable**: This is the default and usually the best choice.
 It gives you the most consistent prediction quality across your entire process space. *Note: This may suggest a few experimental runs that are slightly outside your initial Min/Max values.*